jordanmpalmer/Ubuntu-Setup-Tool/README.md

-# Linux Setup Tool
+# Ubuntu Setup Tool

-The **Linux Setup Tool (LST)** is designed to facilitate the simple and efficient setup of Linux Ubuntu environments.
+The **Ubuntu Setup Tool (UST)** is designed to facilitate the simple and efficient setup of Linux Ubuntu environments.
 This tool provides options for installing some of the most commonly used packages in the Linux ecosystem.

 ## Package Requirements

-The Linux Setup Tool is specifically designed to work within the Ubuntu operating system.
+The Ubuntu Setup Tool is specifically designed to work within the Ubuntu operating system.
 It has been tested and verified with **Ubuntu 24.04.01 LTS**.

 ## Automated Installation